All Episodes

 That's right.

-So it if you I don't know what they think they're winning or what they're getting out of this.
+I don't know what they think they're winning or what they're getting out of this.

-They will overwhelm the country with with so much of the third world that Republicans will never be able to win another election.
+They will overwhelm the country with so much of the third world that Republicans will never be able to win another election.

-There it won't be a fair fight.
+It won't be a fair fight.

-There we'll Americans will be being outvoted by foreigners.
+Americans will be being outvoted by foreigners.

 So what's the point in paying attention or developing arguments?